typecode/wagtailvideos/README.rst

 Video text tracks:
 ~~~~~~~~~~~~~~~~~~

-To enable the uploading and displaying of subtitles or captions you'll need to add ``wagtail.contrib.modeladmin`` to your installed apps.
+To enable the uploading and displaying of VTT tracks (e.g. subtitles, captions) you'll need to add ``wagtail.contrib.modeladmin`` to your installed apps.
+Once added, there will be an new area in the admin for attaching VTT files to videos with associaled metadata.

 Future features
 ---------------